 This system works well for everyone involved.
 Creditors will receive as much as they would have in a Chapter 7 case, and you'll preserve the equity in the house.

-In every bankruptcy case, you’re allowed to claim some property as exempt, meaning that you won’t have to give it up to a bankruptcy trustee who will use it to pay your creditors’ claims.
+In every bankruptcy case, you can claim some property as exempt.
+You won't have to give it up to a bankruptcy trustee who will use it to pay your creditors' claims.
 State law defines the types and value of the property you can exempt.
-Some states give you a choice between the state exemptions or the federal exemption scheme.

-Most states allow an exemption for equity in your homestead, meaning your primary residence.
-If you own other real property, you’ll only be able to exempt the equity in the other properties if there is a specific exemption under state or federal law that would cover it (and there usually isn’t).
+Most states allow an exemption for equity in your "homestead" or primary residence.
+If you own other real property, you'll only be able to exempt the equity in the other properties if there is a specific exemption under state or federal law that would cover it (and there usually isn't).

 To determine which scheme you're entitled to use and whether you're subject to an equity cap, you'll want to ask yourself a few questions.

 Example.
-Suppose that you lived in Tennessee from February 1, 2011, to August 15, 2016, and, on August 16, 2016, you moved to Alabama.
-If you file a bankruptcy case on April 23, 2017, you’d be limited to the Tennessee scheme because after going back 730 days before the moving, you were living in Tennessee during the 180-day period immediately beforehand.
+Suppose that you lived in Tennessee from February 1, 2013, to August 15, 2018, and, on August 16, 2018, you moved to Alabama.
+If you filed a bankruptcy case on April 23, 2019, you'd be limited to the Tennessee scheme because after going back 730 days before the move, you were living in Tennessee during the 180 days immediately before.

-Someone who owns a homestead for less than 40 months before filing for bankruptcy will be subject to a $160,375 exemption cap (this amount will increase in 2019), regardless of the exemption scheme.
+Someone who owns a homestead for less than 40 months before filing for bankruptcy will be subject to a $189,050 exemption cap (this amount is current for cases filed between April 1, 2022, and March 31, 2025) regardless of the exemption scheme.
 This limitation was designed to discourage people from moving to take advantage of generous homestead exemptions offered by a handful of states.